ChameleonCloud/docs/source/technical/kvm/kvm_gui.rst

 .. note::

-   Use the Flavor Calendar to check GPU availability before creating a lease.
+   Use the Flavor Calendar to check availability before creating a lease.
 If you are unable to create a lease, you may need to wait for resources to become available.

+.. _kvm-launch-instance:

 Launching Instances
 -------------------